backerdz/simplisafe-python/docs/camera.rst

 Cameras
 =======

-:meth:`Lock <simplipy.camera.Camera>` objects correspond to SimpliSafe™ "SimpliCam" cameras and doorbells (only available for V3 systems) and allow users to retrieve information on them, including URLs to view short-lived streams of the camera.
+:meth:`Camera <simplipy.camera.Camera>` objects correspond to SimpliSafe™ "SimpliCam" cameras and doorbells (only available for V3 systems) and allow users to retrieve information on them, including URLs to view short-lived streams of the camera.